Module 4: Native Vein Arteriovenous Fistulae (AVF) for Dialysis Access

 Explain aneurysm formation and how to prevent them through proper cannulation techniques.

-Describe the recently approved innovations for endovascular placement of AVFs.
+Describe the innovations for percutaneous placement techniques of AVFs.

 Describe the value of simulation training and opportunities available for AVF.